-And since 2017 is Canada’s 150th birthday, there will be no lack of things to do from coast-to-coat.
+And since the weather is hot enough to cook an egg on the sidewalk, there will be no lack of things to do from coast-to-coat.
 Whether you live in a big city or a small town, you’re guaranteed to be a short drive away from festivities, shows, carnivals, and more.

-To save money, rather than paying full fare, most attractions offer discount coupons and special online pricing (for example, the free national parks pass for 2017).
+To save money, rather than paying full fare, most attractions offer discount coupons and special online pricing (for example, each national park offers a day where you can visit at no admission cost in 2018, and the schedule is available online).
 Also, you can easily turn your daytrip into an overnighter affordably and stretch the “stay” part of your “staycation” by going camping or booking a room at a budget hotel.

 Rent, swap or mooch